Dr Karl P.N. Shuker Holding Cast of Dinosaur Footprint

 Dr Shuker has acted jointly as consultant and major contributor to three multi-author volumes dealing with cryptozoology and other mysterious phenomena.
 These are: Man and Beast (Reader's Digest: Pleasantville, New York, 1993), Secrets of the Natural World (Reader's Digest: Pleasantville, New York, 1993), and Almanac of the Uncanny (Reader's Digest: Surry Hills, Australia, 1995).
-He continues to act as the zoological consultant to The Guinness Book of Records/Guinness World Records (Guinness: London, 1997-present day), and also acted as consultant to Monsters (Lorenz Books: London, 2001), as well as a contributor to Fortean Times Weird Year 1996 (Fortean Times/John Brown Publishing Ltd: London, 1996), Mysteries of the Deep (Llewellyn: St Paul, 1998), Guinness Amazing Future (Guinness: London, 1999), The Earth (Channel 4 Books: London, 2000), Chambers Dictionary of the Unexplained (Chambers: Edinburgh, 2007), Chambers Myths and Mysteries (Chambers: Edinburgh, 2008), and The Fortean Times Paranormal Handbook (Dennis Publishing: London, 2009).
+He continues to act as the zoological consultant to The Guinness Book of Records/Guinness World Records (Guinness: London, 1997-present day), and also acted as consultant to Monsters (Lorenz Books: London, 2001), and as both consultant and contributor to Guinness World Records: Amazing Animals (Guinness: London, 2017) and Guinness World Records: Wild Things (Guinness: London, 2018), as well as a contributor to Fortean Times Weird Year 1996 (Fortean Times/John Brown Publishing Ltd: London, 1996), Mysteries of the Deep (Llewellyn: St Paul, 1998), Guinness Amazing Future (Guinness: London, 1999), The Earth (Channel 4 Books: London, 2000), Chambers Dictionary of the Unexplained (Chambers: Edinburgh, 2007), Chambers Myths and Mysteries (Chambers: Edinburgh, 2008), The Fortean Times Paranormal Handbook (Dennis Publishing: London, 2009), Death Worm: Metamorphosis of the Allghoi Khorkhoi [in Russian] (Salamandra P.V.V.: Moscow, 2014), Folk Horror Revival: Field Studies (Wyrd Harvest Press/Lulu, 2015), and Tales of the Damned: An Anthology of Fortean Horror (Fortean Fiction: Bideford, 2016).
 In addition, Dr. Shuker has contributed to and features in Of Monsters and Miracles (Croydon Museum Services & Interactive Designs Ltd: Oxton, 1995), a multi-contributor CD ROM providing an interactive voyage through the fascinating realm of mysteries and the unexplained.

 Aside from books, Dr Shuker is the Editor of the Journal of Cryptozoology - the world's only existing peer-reviewed scientific journal devoted to mystery animals.
-He has also acted as a Contributing Editor and cryptozoological columnist for Strange Magazine, and is a longstanding contributor to FATE Magazine, both published in the U.S.A.
+He has also acted as a Contributing Editor and cryptozoological columnist for Strange Magazine, and as a longstanding contributor to FATE Magazine, both published in the U.S.A.
 In the U.K., he is a Special Correspondent for, and also has two cryptozoological columns in, Fortean Times.
-Over the years, he has contributed to a vast range of other publications too, including All About Cats, Cat World, All About Dogs, Wild About Animals, Animals Animals Animals, BBC Wildlife, The Biologist, History For All, Goblin Universe, Fortean Studies, CFZ Yearbook, Sightings, Western Morning News, Prediction, The Unknown, Uri Geller's Encounters, Alien Encounters, Swara, Me Magazine, Avicultural Magazine, World Pheasant Association News, Animals and Men cryptozoology journal, Cryptozoology, ISC Newsletter, Jack Magazine, Mas Alla, Bizarre, Bike Magazine, Athene, Scan, The X-Factor, Beyond, Stamp Magazine, and, most recently, The Paranormal, Phenomena Magazine, Flying Snake, Practical Reptile Keeping, Small Furry Pets, The Aquarium Gazette, and Bird Watching, among others.
+Over the years, he has contributed to a vast range of other publications too, including All About Cats, Cat World, All About Dogs, Wild About Animals, Animals Animals Animals, BBC Wildlife, The Biologist, History For All, Goblin Universe, Fortean Studies, CFZ Yearbook, Sightings, Western Morning News, Prediction, The Unknown, Uri Geller's Encounters, Alien Encounters, Swara, Me Magazine, Avicultural Magazine, World Pheasant Association News, Animals and Men cryptozoology journal, Cryptozoology, ISC Newsletter, Jack Magazine, Mas Alla, Bizarre, Bike Magazine, Athene, Scan, The X-Factor, Beyond, Stamp Magazine, and, most recently, The Paranormal, Phenomena Magazine, Nexus, Sabotage Tines, Flying Snake, Practical Reptile Keeping, Small Furry Pets, World of Pets, Popular Fish Keeping, The Aquarium Gazette, and Birdwatch, among others.

 Online, Dr Shuker has established three highly successful blogs, to which he contributes on a regular basis.
 These are: ShukerNature, his award-winning blog on cryptozoology, wildlife anomalies, and animal mythology; The Eclectarium of Doctor Shuker, showcasing his many and varied interests outside cryptozoology; and Star Steeds, devoted to his poetry and, in particular, his published volume of poetry, Star Steeds and Other Dreams.

 Dr Shuker appears regularly on television and radio, has acted as a consultant for the Discovery TV series Into the Unknown, as a question setter for the BBC's cerebral quiz show Mastermind, and has travelled throughout the world during the course of his researches.
-He is a Scientific Fellow of the prestigious Zoological Society of London, a Fellow of the Royal Entomological Society, a Member of the International Society of Cryptozoology and other wildlife-related organisations, Cryptozoology Consultant to the Centre for Fortean Zoology, and is also a Member of the Society of Authors.
+He is a Scientific Fellow of the prestigious Zoological Society of London, a Fellow of the Royal Entomological Society, and a member of many other wildlife-related organisations, Cryptozoology Consultant to the Centre for Fortean Zoology, and is also a Member of the Society of Authors.